iltommi/qdb-documentation/source/api/cpp.rst

         The handle must be initialized and connected (see :cpp:func`connect).

-        :param node: A pointer to a null terminated string in the format "qdb://host:port".
+        :param node: A pointer to a null-terminated string in the format "qdb://host:port".
-        :param reason: A pointer to a null terminated string detailling the reason for the stop that will appear in the remote node's log.
+        :param reason: A pointer to a null-terminated string detailling the reason for the stop that will appear in the remote node's log.

         :returns: An error code of type :cpp:type:`qdb_error_t`